-Emerge Recovery Texas is here to provide outpatient care to women under going inhalant addiction treatment.
-Founded by women and for women, Emerge Recovery Texas is driven to provide women a safe and comforting space to heal, to learn, and to grow.
+Emerge Recovery TX provides outpatient care to women struggling with trauma, substance use disorder, and co-occurring conditions.
+This includes, but is not limited to, inhalant addiction treatment.
+Founded by women, for women, Emerge Recovery TX is committed to creating a safe and comforting space for women to heal, learn, and grow.

-In 2018, about 2.0 million individuals (or 0.7% of the population) aged 12 and older abused inhalants in an attempt to become high.
+In 2018, about 2.0 million individuals (or 0.7% of the population) aged 12 and older abused inhalants in an attempt to become intoxicated.
 Inhalants are combustible, highly volatile, and evaporate at room temperature.
-It can have brief, mind-altering effects that are comparable to those of alcohol.
+They can have brief, mind-altering effects that are comparable to those of alcohol.

-Inhalants are a broad category that includes a wide range of chemicals and anesthetics that are administered through inhalation.
+Inhalants fall under a broad category that includes a wide range of chemicals and anesthetics typically administered through inhalation.
 Common names for these drugs include Whippets, Laughing Gas, Huff, and Hippie Crack.

 Talk to us today If you or someone you love requires advice on inhalant addiction treatment